chrisstoll1/Square9APIHelperLibrary/Square9APIHelperLibrary/Documentation/articles/powershell.md

 ## Getting Started

+1. Download the [.dll](https://github.com/chrisstoll1/Square9APIHelperLibrary/releases) from releases along with the [prerequisites](https://github.com/chrisstoll1/Square9APIHelperLibrary#prerequisites).
+Place these in the same directory as your powershell script

-1. Open up PowerShell ISE and create a new script
+2. Open up PowerShell ISE and create a new script

-2. Add the following using statements to the top of your new script
+3. Add the following using statements to the top of your new script

 ```
 using assembly ".\Square9APIHelperLibrary.dll"